sashacode11/ansible_rankrent/README.md

 Step 1: Install SSH Server
 Install the OpenSSH server on your workstation to accept incoming SSH connections:
 ```
+dpkg -s openssh-server | grep Status
+#Check if openssh-server installed, if not do install
 sudo apt install openssh-server
 #Type yes when prompted to confirm the installation.
 ```